What Is Plan B?

 Plan B One-Step™ (levonorgestrel) is a medication that is an emergency contraceptive, which is used to prevent pregnancy after unprotected sex.
 Originally, it was a prescription medication.
-However, it is now available without a prescription for women who are 17 years old and older.
-In addition, it can only be purchased at the pharmacy counter, and you must show government-issued identification, such as a driver's license.
-For women age 16 and younger, Plan B is still a prescription medication.
+However, it is now available without a prescription to all women (even those under 18 years of age).

 Plan B originally came in a two-step formulation, which consisted of two tablets that are taken 12 hours apart.
 However, it was replaced by a new formulation, Plan B One-Step, which consists of one tablet.
-It is available by prescription for individuals under 17 years old or over-the-counter (OTC) for those 17 and older.
 The old formulation is still available in generic form.

 The medication is made by Gedeon Richter, Ltd., for Duramed Pharmaceuticals, Inc., a division of Barr Pharmaceuticals, Inc. (now owned by Teva Women's Health, Inc).

 Plan B contains a high dose of levonorgestrel, a progesterone-type hormone that is used in many birth control pills

 .
 It prevents pregnancy primarily by stopping ovulation (the maturation and release of eggs from the ovaries) or by preventing fertilization of the egg if ovulation has already occurred.
 It also alters the lining of the uterus (the endometrium), making it less receptive to a fertilized egg.
 If a fertilized egg has already implanted into the uterus, Plan B will not cause an abortion.